Bishbash777/SEDB-RELOADED/README.md

-##This plugin is a replacement for the current SEDiscordBridge as it was no longer maintained by its origional author (FabioZumbi)
+##This plugin is a replacement for the current SEDiscordBridge as it was no longer maintained by its original author (FabioZumbi)

 The same config can still be used for this plugin - just remove the old version of SEDB